Topics in ontology

 5. Personal Identity

-In the first session we will provide an introduction to the topics and methodology of the course.
-In each of the other 11 sessions we will focus on some questions related to the following 4 issues in metaphysics: constitution, overdetermination, arbitrariness and personal identity.
+The first four sessions consist of an introduction to the topics and methodology of the course.
+In each of the remaining sessions the focus is placed on some questions related to the following four issues in metaphysics: plenitudinism, arbitrariness, constitution and personal identity.

 Assessment

-Evaluation will be based on the contribution to discussions (20%), the quality of the presentation (30%), and on a short (<3000 words) essay on a topic related to the seminar tobe agreed with the instructor in due time (50%).
+Evaluation will be based on the contribution to discussions (20%), the quality of the presentation (30%) and a short (<3000 words) essay on a topic related to the seminar to be agreed with the instructor in due time (50%).

 Bibliography